Krishnannamboothiri2003/EDA_Crime_Project/README.md

 In this project, we will try to give answers to a set of questions that may be relevant when analyzing crime datas:

+#1 Most case reported city

+#2 Least case reported city

+#3 Most & least commonly used weapon

+#4 Which gender has more victims

+#5 Most & least case reported month

+#6 Most & least common crime domain

+#7 No. of police deployed as per crime domain

+#8 What time did the crime occured

+#9 What age category is the victim

+#10 Least common no of case closed and  non-closed

+#11 Most crime code reported